 3. Fill out a Form 6

-The Workplace Safety and Insurance Board (WSIB) has a Reference Guide for Workers.
+The Workplace Safety and Insurance Board (WSIB) has a Guide for people with workplace injuries or illness.
 It describes in detail how to fill out each section of the Worker's Report of Injury/Disease (Form 6).

 When filling out a Form 6, make sure to give as many details as possible about your injury, including:

 - exactly what happened and how, for example, you were bending down to put boxes on a shelf

 - anything unusual about the work area or conditions, for example, the floor was wet and slippery

 - what time or how long into your shift it happened

 - what parts of your body were injured